 After Tilba, I headed further south towards Bega before turning off to Cooma followed by Jindabyne; arriving just before dusk, avoiding any unpleasant encounters with Australian wildlife.
 Jindabyne proved to be a good stopping point with a nice dinner at Takayama (Japanese) followed by a healthy breakfast at Birchwood.

 Narrowly avoiding running out of petrol, it was off to the Tallabgatta Bakery for a delicious bacon and cheese pie, followed by a restorative kip in the park opposite.
 The next part of the journey was by far the least enjoyable; a 200+km slog down the freeway from Wodonga.
-While a necessary evil, it serves as reminder that getting there quicker is rarely the aim on a motorcycle.
+While a necessary evil, it serves as a reminder that getting there quicker is rarely the aim on a motorcycle.
 Grateful to be leaving the freeway at Seymour, the next two hours featured winding forest roads, a lunch stop at the ever-reliable Royal George in Kyneton, before continuing on to Daylesford and Ballarat.

 Tumut is an attractive town and one I would like to explore further on another trip.
-Leaving Tumut, the choice is either the main road to Yass, or a one hour ride along a gravel road to Wee Jasper; naturally, I chose the gravel.
-This proved a good choice, however, you really need to keep your wits about you on this road.
-There are steep downward sections coupled with hairpin bends and the odd caravan coming the other way on what is essentially a one lane road.
+Leaving Tumut, the choice is either the main road to Yass or a one hour ride along a gravel road to Wee Jasper; naturally, I chose the gravel.
+This proved a good choice; however, you really need to keep your wits about you on this road.
+There are steep downward sections coupled with hairpin bends and the odd caravan coming the other way on what is essentially a one-lane road.
 This was a good experience as my confidence with the bike grew, although there were one-or-two moments when I was glad of the F700GS’s anti-lock brakes.
-Relieved to be back on tarmac at Wee Jasper, it was another 90+kms of lovely winding roads to Yass before taking the freeway back to Sydney via Berrima.
+Relieved to be back on the tarmac at Wee Jasper, it was another 90+kms of lovely winding roads to Yass before taking the freeway back to Sydney via Berrima.

 This was a good trip and one that reminded me that it’s not about the quickest route when you’re on a motorcycle; the journey really is the destination.